hamletv/100-days-of-code/log.md

 **Thoughts**: Need to switch my coding hours to during daytime, be more aware of what is going on.

 **Link(s) to work**: https://github.com/hamletv/CoolDrum_Kit

+### Day 14: January 16, 2018

+**Today's Progress**: Drum kit finished for the most part, functional.
+Need to replace deprecated feature.

+**Thoughts**: Moving on from JS and switching gears to return to Python tomorrow.
+Just found some good projects to take on in Quora.
+I love you Quora.

+**Link(s) to work**: https://github.com/hamletv/CoolDrum_Kit